Disclosure: I get commissions for purchases made through affiliate links in this post.

 Today I am reviewing an online class called “Mother, Should I Trust the Government?” from FreedomProject Education.
-This particular course is only offered once a year, but check here for all the 2015 FPEUSA courses.

 I received the book Mother, Should I Trust the Government?: The Making and Keeping of Our American Republic